cloudposse/terraform-aws-components/modules/eks/argocd/README.md

 1. Create an OAuth token for the new Slack App
 1. Save the OAuth token to AWS SSM Parameter Store in the same account and region as Github tokens.
 For example, `core-use2-auto`
 1. Add the app to the chosen Slack channel. _If not added, notifications will not work_
-1. Finally for this component, enable Slack integrations for each Application with `var.slack_notifications_enabled` and `var.slack_notifications`:
+1. For this component, enable Slack integrations for each Application with `var.slack_notifications_enabled` and `var.slack_notifications`:

 ```yaml
         slack_notifications_enabled: true
         slack_notifications:
           channel: argocd-updates
 ```

+6. In the `argocd-repo` component, set `var.slack_notifications_channel` to the name of the Slack notification channel to add the relevant ApplicationSet annotations

 ## Troubleshooting